BenthicSubstrateMapping/PyHum/README.md

 1. read Humminbird DAT and associated SON files
 2. export data
 3. carry out rudimentary radiometric corrections to data, and
-4. classify bed texture using the algorithm detailed in Buscombe, Grams, Smith, "Automated riverbed sediment classification using low-cost sidescan sonar", forthcoming.
+4. classify bed texture using the algorithm detailed in Buscombe, Grams, Smith, (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, in press.
 5. produce some maps on aerial photos and kml files for google-earth